Collecting on a Car Accident Judgment in NC

 In these cases, your options are limited:

 Wait it out.
 Keep the judgment alive by renewing it before the 10-year period expires.
 Monitor the defendant's financial situation periodically.
-Circumstances change.
+Circumstances change -- people inherit money, acquire property, or improve their financial position.

 Negotiate a payment plan.
-Some judgment-proof defendants will agree to make monthly payments -- even small ones -- to avoid the ongoing stress of having an active judgment against them.
-A payment plan is better than nothing, but enforcement can be difficult if the defendant stops paying.
+Some judgment-proof defendants will agree to make monthly payments -- even small ones -- to get their driver's license reinstated and to avoid the ongoing stress of having an active judgment against them.
+A payment plan is better than nothing.

 Accept the loss.
 This is not what anyone wants to hear, but it is sometimes the practical reality.
 The legal system can give you a judgment, but it cannot create assets where none exist.
 If the defendant has truly nothing, collection efforts may cost more than they yield.